dxw/cidr/README.md

 # cidr

-PHP CIDR library (IPv4-only at the moment)
+PHP library for matching an IP address to a CIDR range.

+Supports IPv4 and IPv6.

 ## Installation